 Garlic - Garlic gives this dish a nice sharpness we all love with Asian food.

-Napa or Chinese Cabbage – I prefer Napa cabbage because the leaves are more tender than green cabbage.
+Napa or Chinese Cabbage - I prefer Napa cabbage because the leaves are more tender than green cabbage.
 Just be sure to slice this as thin as you can get it!
 The tender part of the leaf will soften up and sweeten, while the tougher stems will give a little crunch to the dish.
+Bok choy is also a good substitute.

 Ramen Noodles - I use the instant ramen packages and throw the seasoning packets away.
 The brand I used for this recipe is Maruchan Ramen Noodle Soup.
 It's not the product that comes with the styrofoam cup, it's the one with the block of noodles and the seasoning packets.